 - 1. NetCOBOL Studio is started by specifying the workspace created for the sample program.
 See "Preparing the workspace". - 2.
+In the Dependency view, select the SAMPLE32 project.

-The presence of the sample 32 project is confirmed by using the "Dependency" view.
-If there is no sample 32 project, import project for the sample program into the NetCOBOL Studio workspace.
-See "Importing sample program project into NetCOBOL Studio workspace". - 3.
-Select the Sample32 project on the "Dependency" view, and verify that it matches the image below.
+If there is no SAMPLE32 project, import project for the sample program into the NetCOBOL Studio workspace.
+See "Importing sample program project into NetCOBOL Studio workspace".

 - 4. The build is executed immediately after importing the project when an automatic build is set.
 In this case, the file (.
 EXE .
 OBJ etc.) is generated after the build is displayed in "Other Files".
 It is set to automatic build by default. - 5.
-Select "Project" > "Build Project" from the NetCOBOL Studio menu bar when SAMPLE32.EXE is not created in "Other Files" (When an automatic build is not executed).
+On the Project menu, click Build Project when SAMPLE32.EXE is not created in "Other Files" (When an automatic build is not executed).